BI-with-Sabbir/Power-Bi-Project/E-commerce Sales & Customer Analytics/Readme.md

 ## 🧠 Insights for Business:
-Although customer acquisition surged, average spend dropped, suggesting a need for loyalty and re-engagement campaigns.
+Although customer acquisition surged, average spending dropped, suggesting a need for loyalty and re-engagement campaigns.

-- RFM segmentation reveals that nearly 1 in 3 customers are at risk of churn (About to Sleep), while Champions remain a small but valuable segment.
+- RFM segmentation reveals that nearly 1 in 3 customers are at risk of churn (About to Sleep), while Champions remains a small but valuable segment.

 [🔼 Back to Table of Contents](#-table-of-contents)